-You wouldn’t believe how easy it is to cook these crispy golden fried shrimps or prawns that look and taste so amazing without any fancy ingredients!
+You wouldn’t believe how easy it is to cook these restaurant-style crispy golden fried shrimps or prawns that look and taste so amazing without any fancy ingredients!

-These shrimp fries can be had as an any-time-snack or just part of a weekend menu for a sumptuous family dinner.
-Pair them with a simple home-made yogurt dip and you get the perfect party appetizer.
+These crispy Panko fried shrimps can be eaten as an appetizer or just part of a weekend menu for a sumptuous family dinner.
+Pair them with a simple home-made yogurt dip (see recipe for simple fish cakes) and you get the perfect party appetizer.

 Are shrimps good for you?

 Shrimps are a great source of protein, low in calories and saturated fat, rich in omega-3 fatty acids, selenium, vitamin B12, calcium and vitamin E. Hence, they promote heart health, brain function, growth and development and reduce inflammation, risk of illnesses like cancer, arthritis and dementia.

 A word of caution, though: while prawns are low in saturated fats, they are rich in cholesterol and sodium.
 So eat prawns in moderation and be wary of added salt.
 Prawns are naturally flavorful and tasty, they need less salt and flavoring agents.

 Despite the high cholesterol content, shrimps are still a healthy alternative protein source when compared to animal proteins like red meat.

 What do you need for the fried shrimps?